Liberation Day Reciprocal Tariffs and the Impact to Solar

 Do solar panels come from China for the US market?

-Ever since these large duties were placed on exports from China, many Chinese solar companies moved production to Southeast Asia.
+Ever since these large duties were placed on exports from China, many Chinese solar companies have moved production to Southeast Asia.
 Until 2024, roughly 80% of solar panels installed in the U.S. were manufactured in Cambodia, Malaysia, Thailand, and Vietnam.
-Because of this shift in production a consortium of US companies filed a trade case in 2024 against those four countries and, although the case is still being investigated, preliminary duties are substantial.
+Because of this shift in production, a consortium of US companies filed a trade case in 2024 against those four countries, and, although the case is still being investigated, preliminary duties are substantial.

 Tariffs and U.S. Solar Manufacturing